Nurdles – They sound kinda cute don’t they. Perhaps they’re a new, lovable cartoon family on CBeebies or a tasty 60-second microwave treat?

 Well, no… Despite the rather appealing name, they’re anything but cute and lovable.
 They are in fact the bigger brother of microplastics.
-We’ll assume you’ve already heard of microplastic as the word has now made its way into popular culture and is often the subject of mainstream news articles.
+We’ll assume you’ve already heard of “microplastic” as the word has now made its way into popular culture and is often the subject of mainstream news articles.
 Just in case you haven’t, microplastics are tiny particles of plastic ranging in size from 10 nanometres right up to 5mm in diameter.

 Technically, nurdles are a form of microplastic and are relatively uniform in size, having a diameter of around 5mm, which is about the size of a lentil.
 They differ from most other types of microplastics insofar as they’re manufactured this way.
 Conversely, microplastics tend to be tiny particles of plastic that have broken off of bigger pieces of plastic and often end up in the world’s oceans.
 The reason that they’re a problem is that they don’t biodegrade, they just break into smaller and smaller pieces; so small in fact, that they can even be spread globally by the wind.

 Similar to microbeads (tiny bits of plastic deliberately put int cosmetics products such as facial scrubs), nurdles are made this way so that they can be easily transported to factories where they are melted down and made into other products such as single-use plastic bottles, drinking straws, supermarket plastic packaging and so on.

 To compound the problem even further, they also attract toxic chemicals which are already present in our oceans such as DDT, PCBs, HCH and NPEs.
 These are known as “persistent organic pollutants” (POPs) and are organic compounds that don’t biodegrade easily and are known for their adverse effects on human/animal health and the environment.

 - DDT (Dichlorodiphenyltrichloroethane) – Used in the control of malaria and typhus during World War 2 then used as a common pesticide.
 It was banned in the UK in 1984 due to its harmful effect on people and animals.